 60852-04 INSPECTION RESOURCES

 To prepare for these inspections, each inspector should spend approximately 16 hours on in-office review.
 Inspection activities will require approximately 30 hours, each, by three inspectors at the vendor’s or fabricator’s facilities.
 Documentation is estimated to require 16 hours for each inspector.
-Inspection and O Branch will primarily conduct the inspection of fabricators and vendors, with assistance from other NMSS and regional inspectors.
+The DFM Inspection and Oversight Branch will primarily conduct the inspection of fabricators and vendors, with assistance from other NMSS and regional inspectors.
 Inspection hours may vary, depending on the amount of activity occurring at the fabricators.

 60852-05 REFERENCES